Marketing - promotional materials

 The key to marketing your services is to anticipate the key points in the year when you need to promote your setting so that you keep ahead of the game.
-Many childminders find that September is their busiest month, marking the transition into school for most children, so thinking about a boost to your advertising and promotional activity in the run up to the summer period can be a good idea.
+Many childcare practitioners find that September is their busiest month, marking the transition into school for most children, so thinking about a boost to your advertising and promotional activity in the run up to the summer period can be a good idea.

-Be mindful of the information that you share online and in vacancy matching services.
+If you are a childminder, be mindful of the information that you share online and in vacancy matching services.
 Consider scheduling a privacy review every year to look at the information you're sharing.
 This becomes especially important if you are caring for vulnerable children.